-Ethos Impact LLC (including its subsidiaries, “Ethos”) is committed to acting in accordance with its core values and expects its suppliers to exhibit a commitment to similar standards.
+Ethos Impact Inc. (including its subsidiaries, “Ethos”) is committed to acting in accordance with its core values and expects its suppliers to exhibit a commitment to similar standards.
 As a socially and environmentally responsible corporate entity, Ethos recognizes the importance of working with its suppliers and their impact on Ethos' performance and success.

 This Code of Conduct was last updated in February 2021 and:

 Summarizes Ethos' principles for sourcing goods and services via third party suppliers or vendors (hereinafter “Suppliers”); and